2143 Examples of Basic Requirements of a Prima Facie Case of Obviousness [R-07.2022]

 "[T]he analysis that "should be made explicit" refers not to the teachings in the prior art of a motivation to combine, but to the court’s analysis....
 Under the flexible inquiry set forth by the Supreme Court, the district court therefore erred by failing to take account of 'the inferences and creative steps,' or even routine steps, that an inventor would employ and by failing to find a motivation to combine related pieces from the prior art."
 Ball Aerosol, 555 F.3d at 993, 89 USPQ2d at 1877.

 The Federal Circuit’s directive in Ball Aerosol was addressed to a lower court, but it applies to Office personnel as well.
-When setting forth a rejection, Office personnel are to continue to make appropriate findings of fact as explained in MPEP § 2141 and § 2143, and must provide a reasoned explanation as to why the invention as claimed would have been obvious to a person of ordinary skill in the art at the time of the invention.
+When setting forth a rejection, Office personnel are to continue to make appropriate findings of fact as explained in MPEP § 2141 and § 2143, and must provide a reasoned explanation as to why the invention as claimed would have been obvious to a person of ordinary skill in the art at the relevant time.
 This requirement for explanation remains even in situations in which Office personnel may properly rely on common sense or ordinary ingenuity.
 In re Van Os, 844 F.3d 1359, 1361, 121 USPQ2d 1209, 1211 (Fed.
 Cir.
 2017) ("Absent some articulated rationale, a finding that a combination of prior art would have been ‘common sense’ or ‘intuitive’ is no different than merely stating the combination ‘would have been obvious.’").

 - (A) Combining prior art elements according to known methods to yield predictable results;